kongaskristjan/fire-hpp/README.md

 With most libraries, creating a CLI roughly follows this pattern:
 1. define arguments and call `parse(argc, argv)`
-2. check whether errors are detected by `parse()`, print them and return
+2. check whether errors are detected by `parse()`, print them and return (optional)
-3. check for `-h` and `--help`, print the help message and return
+3. check for `-h` and `--help`, print the help message and return (optional)
 4. for each argument:
-    1. get argument from the map and convert to the right type
+    1. get argument from the map and if necessary convert to the right type
-    2. try/catch for errors in conversion and return
+    2. try/catch for errors in conversion and return (optional)

 That's a non-trivial amount of boilerplate, especially for simple scripts.
-It's possible to get away without error checking and help messages, however that comes with significant usability cost.
-Also, many libraries don't help at all with the conversion step and this is usually skipped in examples too.
+Because of that, programmers sometimes skip the optional parts, however this incurs a significant usability cost.
+Also, many libraries don't help at all with the conversion step.

 With fire-hpp, you only call `FIRE(...)` and define arguments.
 When `fired_main()` scope begins, all four steps have already been completed.